piercifani/Presentations/Build Better Apps Faster/Build Better Apps Faster.md

 ### **Swift** enables us to build **abstractions** that are closer to our **problem domain**

-^ And this is one of the reasons for Swift: solve the required business problems using composability of different types
+^ And this is one of the reasons for Swift: solve the required business problems using composability of different types.
+The intent of your code is more explicit!

+---

+### ≈ 60% of the code we write is "just" REST client code

 ---